-Located about an hour east of Bariloche, the Pichi Leufu means “small river” offers some of the best dry fly action in the area.
-This is a great river for beginners.
+Located about an hour east of Bariloche, the Pichi Leufu means “small river” and offers some of the best dry fly action in the area.
+This is a great river for beginners or advanced anglers.
 Anglers can enjoy non-stop action with Rainbows and Browns on 3-5 weight rods.
 In the early part of the season, micro-streamers and big nymphs are fished on light sinking lines to produce good results.

-This environment is one of the best options for walk and wading, is so small in some sections that’s make almost imposible float the river
+This environment is one of the best options for walk and wading, and is so small in some sections that it makes it almost impossible to float the river

 Pichi Leufu is in the heart of the Patagonia Argentina steppe, and offers riffles, deep pools and slow, grassy banks.
-This beauty river is suited for both beginner and intermediate anglers.
+This beautiful river is suited for both beginner and intermediate anglers.

 Hess Lake is one of the lakes through which the Manso flows.
 It is located in the Nahuel Huapi National Park, about 45 minutes from Bariloche.
 Hess Lake is a relatively small lake, but it provides some amazing fishing opportunities.
 The lake features internal channels and extensive reed structure, providing some very inviting habitat for Rainbows, Browns and Brook Trout.
 Terrestrial patterns presented agains the reeds can produce some explosive strikes.
 Hess Lake is best known for prolific hatches of caddis flies, mayflies, stoneflies, dragonflies, damselflies and other aquatic insects.
 During the summer, the lake comes alive with massive hatches just before the sunset.